 To disprove and effectively silence these allegations, God issues a momentous earthly challenge, and puts forth his most devout and righteous man, Job, to be put to the test.
 The stakes could not be higher.
 Job was permitted to endure a period of unimaginable suffering, yet he remained faithful throughout the ordeal.
 His refusal to curse God in the face of severe tribulation would forever substantiate the merits of freewill and end the spread of Satan’s malicious speculations.
 Job would go on to be revered throughout the ages as one of the greatest Biblical heroes of all time.

-Enter Job’s wife.
+Enter, Job’s wife.

 But she had one.
 That single inscription doesn’t define her entire existence.
-She was a real woman with a full and active life beyond the snapshot that we see.
+She was a real woman with a multifaceted life beyond the snapshot that we see.
 She was a person with passions and dreams, strengths and weaknesses, just like the rest of us.
 We just happen to see her at her very worst.
 She had no idea that this moment was being recorded and published for eternal public scrutiny.
 She just thought she was a grieving mommy having a private conversation with her husband.

 She’d just lost everything.
 Everything they’d ever worked for was gone in an instant and all of her children were dead.
 Under similar circumstances, who of us would come out looking any better?